xenondevs/Docs/docs/invui2/window.md

 ## Using the player inventory

-As mentioned before, the player inventory is always part of the window and thereby always handled by InvUI, even if you don't define a lower gui.
+As mentioned before, the player inventory is always part of the window and thereby always handled by InvUI, even if you don't set a lower gui.
 InvUI's windows are also packet-based, which has the following benefits:

 * Window items inside the player inventory cannot be accidentally saved to the world and end up in the actual player's inventory.
 * UI items in the player inventory cannot trigger advancements.